top of page

 FALLS TRAIL

 The Falls Trail is a 640 m return trail that extends to the two lookouts over the head of the falls.
-Although it is paved it wasn't really universally accessible as the prams were having a bit of a battle.
+Although it is paved it wasn't really universally accessible as the prams were having a bit of a battle and there are stairs at the lookouts.

 FOOT OF THE FALLS TRAIL